 Commercial landings are greatest for cubera snapper in Florida, although this species is also landed in North Carolina and South Carolina.
 Figure 3.3.2.10 identifies the communities with the most commercial landings of cubera snapper.
 The majority of dealer reported landings are located in northern South Carolina, along the Florida coast, in North Carolina (Shallotte), and in the Florida Keys.

 Figure 3.3.2.10.
 Proportion (RQ) of cubera snapper commercial landings (pounds and value) for top 10 South Atlantic communities out of total landings and value of cubera snapper.
-Source: SERO Community ALS 2011 located in the Florida Keys and along the lower east coast of Florida (Miami, Hialeah, Fort Lauderdale, and North Palm Beach).
+Source: SERO Community ALS 2011

 Gray Snapper